ttadano/alamode/docs/source/almdir/inputalm.rst

  :Default: 0
  :type: Integer
  :Description: When ``NONCOLLINEAR = 1``, the code accepts a noncollinear magnetic structure as an input to the ``MAGMOM`` tag and uses it for generating space group operations.
-The spin quantization axis is fixed to the (0,0,1) direction of the Cartesian coordinate.
+The spin quantization axis is fixed to the (0,0,1) direction of the Cartesian axis.

  .. caution::